kachick/ruby-ulid/README.md

 +ULID.generate.to_s
 ```

-NOTE: It had crucial issue for handling precision, in version before `1.3.0`, when you extract timestamps from old generated ULIDs, it might be not accurate value.
+NOTE: In version before `1.3.0`, timestamps might not be correct value.

 1. [Sort order does not respect millisecond ordering](https://github.com/rafaelsales/ulid/issues/22)
 1. [Fixed in this PR](https://github.com/rafaelsales/ulid/pull/23)